 Now, let us compare this arrangement of the Tribes of Israel to the arrangement of elementary particles in the Standard Model.

 The Standard Model of particle physics is the theoretical framework describing all known elementary particles and their interactions, except for gravity.
 This model is based on quantum mechanics and quantum field theory and includes both matter particles (fermions) and force-carrying particles (bosons).

-- Quarks: These come in six ‘flavors’: up (u), down (d), charm (c), strange (s), top (t), and bottom (b).
-Up and down quarks are the lightest and most common, making up protons and neutrons (a proton is made of two up quarks and one down quark, whereas a neutron is made of two down quarks and one up quark).
-The other four types are heavier and unstable.
-Quarks are unique because they carry a fractional electric charge and engage in strong interactions—they are kept together or “glued” by the strong nuclear force.
+- Quarks.
+These come in six “flavors”: up (u), down (d), charm (c), strange (s), top (t), and bottom (b).
+Up and down quarks are light, very common, and stable (they do not easily decay); they make up protons and neutrons (for example, a proton is made of two up quarks and one down quark, whereas a neutron is made of two down quarks and one up quark).
+The other four types are heavier and unstable (they exist only for a brief moment and quickly decay into other particles).
+Quarks are unique, because they carry a fractional electric charge and engage in strong interactions—they are kept or “glued” together by the strong nuclear force.